fbpx

 naxos island panoramic saiko3p shutterstock copy copyNaxos - credits: saiko3p/Shutterstock.com

-Known as the Greek island favored by families with children, not only because most of the beaches are sandy and shallow, allowing safe swimming, but also because of the broad offering of things to do that will keep your little ones entertained, Naxos is a sight to behold and the greenest island in the Cyclades.
+This happens not only because most of the beaches are sandy and shallow, allowing safe swimming, but also because of the broad offering of things to do that will keep your little ones entertained.

 The beaches of Naxos are something to write home about.
 The whole southwestern part of the island, from the coast of Ag.
-George to St. Prokopi, Agia Anna, Plaka, and Pyrgaki, offers everything you could ask for: crystal clear waters, organized, sandy beaches, and traditional taverns offering mouth-watering local dishes after your swimming endeavors.
+George to St. Prokopi, Agia Anna, Plaka, and Pyrgaki, offer everything you could ask for: crystal clear waters, organized, sandy beaches, and traditional taverns offering mouth-watering local dishes after your swimming endeavors.

 A visit to Naxos Town in the afternoon is a must, as well as an evening walk in the green mountain villages of Apeiranthos and Filoti that maintain their traditional character.
-As for the sights that will impress history enthusiasts and children alike?

 The archaeological ruin of Portara is the first thing you'll see when you enter the island, while the giant Kouros in Melanes is sure to impress even the most demanding of visitors.

-If you're looking for fun things to do in Naxos or wondering why Naxos is the perfect family destination, you can click through each blog post to learn everything you need to know.
 Our guides will make your life easier by letting you know all the sights worth seeing, especially if you or your family are visiting the largest and greenest island in the Cyclades for the first time!

 Syros